Setting up Kubernetes cluster with Kubernetes Engine

 path.mkdir $HOME/.kube

-cp ${KUBECONFIG_FILE_PATH} $HOME/.kube/configExample) cp ~/Downloads/kubeconfig-cluster.yaml ~/.kube/config
+cp ${KUBECONFIG_FILE_PATH} $HOME/.kube/configexample) cp ~/Downloads/kubeconfig-cluster.yaml ~/.kube/config

 Download and configure KakaoCloud authentication client